canjs/canjs/guides/creating-the-menu-component.md

 ```

 In your components folder, create a new folder called "site_menu".
 In that
-folder, create a file called *site_menu.js* and add the following code:
+folder, create a file called `site_menu` and add the following code:

 ```
 var SiteMenuViewModel = can.Map.extend({